Joey-Sisk/readmeGenerator/testingREADME.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at asd.
-You can find more of my work at [asd](asd).
+If you have any questions about the repo, open an issue or contact me directly at .
+You can find more of my work at [](I don't have a github account.).